YmSupportDoc/YmSupportDoc/Advertiser&Yeahmobi_Integration_document/Advertiser&Yeahmobi_Integration(S2S).md

 c.parameter support：

-  Yeahmobi system support the parameter format by requirement such as encode, MD5 ,captital and small letter.
+  Yeahmobi system support the parameter format by requirement such as encode, MD5, captital and small letter.